 - Executive Orders: The President signs Executive Orders relating to the appointment or dismissal of civil and military personnel.

-- Term Limits: The President serves for a term of 4 years and may only serve two terms total.
+- Term Limits: The President serves for a term of 4 years and may only serve 2 terms total.
 They are forbidden from serving in any other Federal government position for 10 years after their service has concluded and are barred from accepting lobbying positions for life.

 - The office of Vice-President has been abolished.
 Instead, in the event of a President’s death, the sitting Praetor serves as temporary Acting-President while new elections are held.
 A Praetor who is unwilling to take on this responsibility may pass it down to the next scheduled Praetor to fulfill.

 The Consulate: The Consul of the United States shall be Head of Government and Princeps Senatus (First Senator/Legislator.)
 Their chief duties are to guide the Curiate in passing legislation and carry out the laws from Congress by directing the actions of the departments, agencies and military.